-- 9.1 Four letters of objection received from neighbouring residents raise the following concerns: - Construction traffic associated with the proposed development would be detrimental to the access track. - Tradesmen to the site often leave the gate open leading to a risk of livestock entering the woodland. - Development would be harmful to the rural character of the area. - Harmful impact upon bridleway. - 9.2 One letter of support accompanying an amended landscape plan from the applicant: - There are limited public viewpoints. - The proposal would not be located outside the residential curtilage - The Ecological Consultant is currently discussing the ecology survey with the Authority Ecologist.
+- 9.1 Three letters of objection received from neighbouring residential properties raise the following concerns: - Construction traffic associated with the proposed development would be detrimental to the access track. - Tradesmen to the site often leave the gate open leading to a risk of livestock entering the woodland. - Development would be harmful to the rural character of the area. - Harmful impact upon bridle way. - 9.2 One letter of support from the applicant (along with additional plans): - It is not accepted that the re-aligned driveway would fall outside the curtilage and there are a number of different red line plans on previous planning files. - Only two trees of low value are to be lost. - The sweep of the track is not unreasonable given the size of the site.

-- The proposed tennis court would not impact upon protected species. - Conservation Area designation should not impose constraint on development within the residential curtilage. - Proposals to restore other areas of land within the applicant's control have not been considered (creating new habitats, improved drainage and new planting).
+- A significant length of existing track would be removed. - The Ecological Consultant is currently discussing the ecological survey with the Authority Ecologist. - Conservation Area designation should not impose constraint on development within the residential curtilage. - Proposals to restore other areas of land within the applicant's control have not been considered (creating new habitats, improved drainage and new planting).